Attaining a secure information exchange is a challenge within the current digital landscape.

-But even if we manage to swallow this bitter pill for the greater good and succumb to online surveillance, there is always the looming threat of cybercriminals.
+But even if we manage to swallow this bitter pill for the greater good and succumb to online surveillance, cybercriminals are always the looming threat.

 But let’s backtrack a bit!
 The very notion of any third party monitoring our data is nonetheless blood-curdling.
 Therefore, encrypted messaging services have become more or less a dire need.

 However, like every good privacy enabling tool, helping innocent people gain internet freedom, these encrypted messaging services can potentially face exploitation.

 Such as the TOR network designed for online anonymity now has a tainted reputation due to its connection with the dark web.

 And now, encrypted messaging services will likely become the modernized dark web version!
 But how is that even possible?